nabeelhdp/Dremio_view_generator/README.md

 ```
 python create_dremio_views.py
 ```
-Output and ID of each vds created is stored in `vds_create_status.json` file.
+Output and ID of each vds created is stored in `vds_create_status_success.json` and `vds_create_status_failure.json` files.
 Any errors during creation also stored in same file.